There’s a philosophical statistics debate in the A/B testing world: Bayesian vs. Frequentist.

 Note: I’m not going to wade too far into the philosophical debate between the two approaches or the intricacies of Bayes’ Theorem.
 I’ve listed some further reading at the bottom of each section if you’re interested in learning more.

 The quick-and-dirty difference between Frequentist and Bayesian statistics

-You’re probably familiar with the Frequentist approach to testing.
+You’re probably familiar with this approach to testing.
 It’s the model of statistics taught in most core-requirement college classes, and it’s the approach most often used by A/B testing software.

 As Leonid Pekelis wrote in an Optimizely article,